-The following state statutes and administrative rules and federal statutes and regualtions make personal information maintained by ODA confidential:
+The following statutes and rules make personal information maintained by ODA confidential:

 Section 149.43 of the Revised Code for the general statute on public records.